Marshall Scholarship: Selection criteria

 As future leaders, with a lasting understanding of British society, Marshall Scholars will strengthen the enduring relationship between the British and American peoples, their governments, and their institutions.
 Marshall Scholars are talented, independent, and wide-ranging in their interests, and their time as Scholars will enhance their intellectual and personal growth.
 Their direct engagement with Britain through its best academic programmes will contribute to their ultimate personal success.
 In appointing Scholars the selectors will look for a distinction of intellect and character as evidenced both by their scholastic attainments and by their other activities and achievements.
 Preference will be given to candidates who display the potential to make a significant contribution to their own society.
-Selectors will also look for strong motivation and seriousness of purpose, including the presentation of a specific and realistic academic programme.Between 900 and 1000 students are typically endorsed to apply for the Marshall Scholarship annually.
+Selectors will also look for strong motivation and seriousness of purpose, including the presentation of a specific and realistic academic programme.

+Between 900 and 1000 students typically are endorsed to apply for the Marshall Scholarship annually.
 In 2015 and 2016, 3.2 and 3.5 percent of university-endorsed applicants to the Marshall Scholarship were elected.
 In 2020, 1,000 students were endorsed, 160 interviewed, and 46 selected.

-The Marshall selection committees place a strong emphasis on academic achievement and potential, and as such the application requires a minimum GPA of 3.7.
+The Marshall selection committees place a strong emphasis on academic achievement and potential, and as such, the application requires a minimum grade point average of 3.7 GPA.
 Successful applicants, however, typically have much higher GPAs—more than half of applicants have perfect academic records.
 Winners from Harvard University have had average GPA of 3.92, and Stanford University recommends that applicants have a GPA of 3.8 or above.

-Between 1954 and 2022, 256 of 2,179 scholars received their undergraduate degrees from Harvard University (12 percent), 138 from Princeton University, 125 from Yale University, 94 from Stanford University, and 83 from the Massachusetts Institute of Technology.
+Between 1954 and 2022, 256 of 2,179 the scholars received their undergraduate degrees from Harvard University (12 percent), 138 from Princeton University, 125 from Yale University, 94 from Stanford University, and 83 from the Massachusetts Institute of Technology.
 Among public universities, the top producers are the United States Military Academy, with 47 scholars, followed by the United States Naval Academy (34 scholars) and the University of California, Berkeley (33 scholars).
 The following table includes those institutions that have produced 30 or more scholars since 1954.